 Tell us about the mix you’ve provided?

-I don’t know wether it’s my favourite inspirations – it’s just some of my favourite music I would listen to with friends while cooking.
+I don’t know whether it’s my favourite inspirations – these are just some of my favourite tracks that I would listen to whilst cooking with friends .

 How do you juggle running record labels, producing music, record store and an art gallery?
 How do you focus on each project?

 It’s a constant flow of shifting my focus on various projects.
 Sometimes it’s easier to focus on an exhibition with lots of people involved and then DJ the weekend after.
 I feel a lot more relaxed to look ahead at forthcoming projects on the horizon.
 When I’m DJing or in the gallery, or in my studio it makes me happy.

 The trick of managing these four projects; producing, DJing, the gallery and record label, is to work with people who are very talented and happy to be involved.
 Everyone who I work with understands that I need at least three days off, so both them and my girlfriend, are very flexible when it comes down to each project.